tinted-knight/counters/README.md

 Not using `Isolates` in this app.
 No heavy computations, so it looks like don't need to.
 Still, a lot of `async/await`.

-## Getting Started
+### Getting Started

 No need for any tokens or other setup.
 Install `Flutter` and compile.
 Tested on `Android` device.
-No reason not to work on `iOS` - all used libraries are compatible.
+No reason not to work on `iOS` - all used libraries declare compatability 😬

-## Copyright notes
+### Design notes

+Neumorphism look interesting and fresh, still low contrast is not great.
+Attempts to add to it more contrast looks too bizzare and extravagantly (for me).
+So `total neumorphism` is not acceptable for me for now.
+But in this case I let emotions to dominate over reasons and added some neumorphic design to some elements.
+It's far from perfect, but look pretty consistent.
+So, let it be.

+### Code style and architecture notes

 Use this `govno-code` as you wish at your own risk.
 Do not expect to see here `the right way` to do things.
-Still, if it can help someone to learn a couple of `not to-dos`, I will be satisfied ;)
+Still, if it can help someone to learn a couple of `not to-dos`, I will be satisfied 😉

+# Copyrights

 ### Used images